Low level adjustment for disability

 - This loading supports schools to meet their obligations to students under the Commonwealth Disability Standards for Education, 2005.

 - Access to a specialist teacher and flexible funding is provided in every mainstream school, based on student need and school enrolment.

 - Principals and learning and support teams need to consult with staff, parents, or carers to determine the best way to provide personalised learning support for students in accordance with their additional learning needs.

 - This allocation can be combined with other school and local resources to support students who have additional learning and support needs without the requirement for a formal diagnosis of disability.

 - Flexible funding is used to purchase additional teacher and/or school learning support officer time to support students and teachers.

-In 2020, the equity loading for low level adjustment for disability is delivering resources to approximately 125,000 students in 2,074 public schools.
+In 2021, the equity loading for low level adjustment for disability will deliver resources to approximately 125 ,000 students.

-The loading provides access to a specialist teacher and flexible funding in every regular school based on need.
+The loading provides access to a specialist teacher and flexible funding in every mainstream school based on need.